radian-software/mla-tex/README.md

 a placeholder, simply specify it as e.g. `\title{}` rather than `\title{<text>}`.

+To substitute the value of e.g. your last name which you passed to `\lastname`, use the expression `\get{lastname}`.
+This may be useful if you want to use a custom header, as below, but still need to set `\lastname` for the page number formatting.

 You can replace the default header format with one more to your liking by using the `header` and `centered` environments rather than the `\makeheader` command.
 For example: